highcharts/connectors-morningstar/docs/connectors/morningstar/x-ray.md

 points, or benchmark data points.
 Depending on the request additional breakdown columns might be added to the table.

-In order to fetch a benchmark, you can for example
+In order to fetch a benchmark, you can request for example:

 ```js
 const xRayConnector = MC.XRayConnector({